awesome-reveal/react-awesome-reveal/README.md

 # React Reveal Next

-[React Reveal Next](https://github.com/dennismorello/react-reveal-next) is a library for React apps written in TypeScript that adds reveal animations using the Intersection Observer API to detect when the elements to animate appear in the viewport.
+[React Reveal Next](https://github.com/dennismorello/react-reveal-next) is a library for React apps written in TypeScript that adds reveal animations using the Intersection Observer API to detect when the elements appear in the viewport.
 It then uses [react-animated-css](https://github.com/digital-flowers/react-animated-css) to execute the animations on the GPU.

 This library has been inspired by [React Reveal](https://github.com/rnosov/react-reveal), which has more features but it is heavier and less performant.